 Service status update: Land use planning, contaminated land, Electricity Act, forestry and similar consultations

-All Planning Authorities and other consulting bodies have now been contacted and ongoing liaison established to triage and prioritise casework.
-The backlog of casework has been largely dealt with.
+All planning authorities and other consulting bodies have now been contacted and ongoing liaison established to triage and prioritise casework.

 Liaison with planning authorities and other consulting bodies will remain the main communication route for advice.